BenjaminMary/gofi/README.md

 ## General informations
-The purpose of this web app is to record and manage your money.
+- The purpose of this web app is to record and manage your money.
-The HTML files are currently only in french.
+- The HTML files (templ files here) are currently only in french.

-Features supported (all the data are registered in a local SQLite DB):
+- The deployment consist of 3 things :
+    1. the binary built which contains the front-end and back-end code
+    2. an asset folder with all the images, icons and fonts
+    3. a SQLite database file

+## Features supported:
 - basic features for users
     - record expenses per user, account and category
+    - edit / update your records
     - stats:
         - year by year with current balance available per account
         - year by year or month by month per category